MileHacker Logo

 Oyafuko-dori

 A avenue in the Tenjin district known for its diverse range of live music venues, bars, and clubs.
-While not a "hidden" street, its layers of nightlife and underground music culture are less explored by casual tourists.
+While not a "hidden" street, its layers of nightlife and underground music scene are less explored by casual tourists.
 It has insight into Fukuoka's dynamic evening culture beyond the yatai.

 Nightlife Exploration

-• Live music establishments and clubs.
+• Live music venues and clubs.

 • Diverse selection of bars.